buccaneerai/bottlenose/README.md

 🐬 Bottlenose is a set of npm packages which provide industrial-strength data analysis and machine learning tools for software makers who love JavaScript.

-Features:
+Bottlenose differs from most data analysis tools in the following respects:
-- Embraces reactive functional programming.
+- Embraces reactive **functional programming**.
 (All packages are built as wrappers on top of the [RxJS](https://rxjs.dev).)
-- Modeled after gold standard data analysis tools like [R](https://www.r-project.org) and [pandas](https://pandas.pydata.org).
+- Modeled after **gold standard data analysis tools** like [R](https://www.r-project.org) and [pandas](https://pandas.pydata.org).
-- Built for software makers by software makers.
+- **Built for software makers by software makers**.
 (Use cases include startups, software enterprises, dev shops, full stack developers and other product creators.)
-- Full stack: most modules are universal and run on most environments (browser, server, mobile, desktop)
+- **Full stack & universal**: Most modules can run anywhere (browser, server, mobile, desktop)
-- Expressive, concise, readable and declarative syntax (built on [RxJS pipeable operators](https://rxjs.dev)).
+- **Expressive, concise, readable and declarative** syntax (built on [RxJS pipeable operators](https://rxjs.dev)).
-- Stream-based and real-time: Allows most data analysis tasks to be accomplished with stream-processing instead of memory-intensive batch processing.
+- **Stream-based & real-time**: Allows most data analysis tasks to be accomplished with stream-processing instead of memory-intensive batch processing.
-- Lightweight, secure and performant
+- **Lightweight, secure and performant**

 You can use Bottlenose to...
 - Perform exploratory data analysis and data munging